Skip to content

 The aim is to create a revitalized, member-centered organization that truly represents the needs and concerns of fire police across Pennsylvania, while upholding the highest standards of service, safety, and integrity.

-Fire Police of Pennsylvania was founded to be an inclusive organization where members have a chance to be heard with a focus on professional development while operating a transparent organization.
+Fire Police of Pennsylvania was founded to be an inclusive organization where members have a chance to be heard, with a focus on professional development while operating a transparent organization.

 If you share the conviction that every member deserves a voice and a stake in shaping our shared future, join us in this initiative.
 Your experiences, ideas, and leadership can help build a stronger, more responsive organization.